QihanQG/ECS-179-Final-Project/ProjectDocument.md

 Movement:

 The end objective for movement was to have only the enemy penguins to move down a fixed path, much like the game Bloons.
 To do this, I worked with Qihan in developing a durative command list to include, walking, running, attacking, left and right.
-As you can see below, he took over a portion of my role to edit my durative command scripts in order for them to work with the type of 3D animation models and bone models that we had.
+I created the base code for the durative commands for all the movements and as you can see below, Qihan took over a portion of my role to edit my durative command scripts in order for them to work with the type of 3D animation models and bone models that we had, as they were quite finiicky to work with.
 The way the path is constructed is through a durative timer, indicating how long the zombie should walk to reach the end of the path.
+As you can see in ZombieWalkScript.gd, Me and Qihan worked together to work around how to deal with the 3D model, the solution we settled on was to have me create a set walk list according to the path that Maxim would create.
+The biggest hurdle I had with this was figuring out how to work out all the timers with the animations, since they wouldnt wait for one another to finish.
+I had decided to use both the timer, as well as a signal "complete"  being emitted from each movmement class after each animation was finished.

 Much like Bloons, the enemies walk in a fixed spawn amount, with X amount of waves that the player has to fight through, for simplicity, we had chosen to do 2 waves.
 With the difficulty ramping up on second wave, by doubling the amount of enemies spawned from the first wave.
 Both the wave and the spawning system work on a timer, in which the player has to finish off the currently spawned enemies in order to start the new wave.

 Physics:

 The 3D models use a collisionBody3D that can be detected by the turrets implemented by Qihan, if the Zombies are able to reach the end of their path, the collision body will be detected by the wall's collision check, initiating a Game Over sequence.
 They are also able to take damage by decrementing the damage given by turrets using an area3d method check to measure if their body is in the turret lock group.
+My biggest issue from implementing the physics was dealing with the hierarchy that the zombie 3D model had, since making new hit and hurt boxes would affect the way the turret would target the zombie, so the hit box had to be attached to the base character3d body itself, with us doing away with the hurt box in favor of a insta lose once the zombies reach the castle.